-In accordance with the Secretariat’s leave policy, the university must inform the Secretariat if a chairholder is participating as a candidate in any election (municipal, provincial or federal).
-Each university must refer to its own leave policy to determine whether the salary of the chairholder is an eligible expense during his or her candidacy.
+In accordance with the Secretariat’s leave policy, the institution must inform the Secretariat if a chairholder is participating as a candidate in any election (municipal, provincial or federal).
+Each institution must refer to its own leave policy to determine whether the salary of the chairholder is an eligible expense during his or her candidacy.

 Residual funds cannot be transferred into the institution’s General Research Fund.